What is Lyme disease and should I be worried?

 - Use an insect repellent that contains DEET

-- Wear light coloured clothes to make spotting a tick as easy as possible
+- Wear light-coloured clothes to make spotting a tick as easy as possible

-- Wherever possible stick to paths rather than venturing through long grassy areas
+- Wherever possible, stick to paths rather than venturing through long grassy areas

 If using tweezers, pull the tick upwards without twisting and grab it as close to the skin as possible to ensure you remove the head and mouth.
 Once the tick is removed, keep an eye on the area and watch out for any Lyme disease symptoms.

 We are certainly not encouraging anyone to hide away from the sunny weather or steer clear from any grassland areas as most tick bites do not transmit the disease.
 But we believe it is important for everyone to be informed and aware of the Lyme disease signs and symptoms to keep safe this summer.

 - GOV.UK.
 2022.
 Lyme disease epidemiology and surveillance. [online] Available at: <https://www.gov.uk/government/publications/lyme-borreliosis-epidemiology/lyme-borreliosis-epidemiology-and-surveillance> [Accessed 13 June 2022].

 - GOV.UK.
 2022.
 Lyme disease epidemiology and surveillance. [online] Available at: <https://www.gov.uk/government/publications/lyme-borreliosis-epidemiology> [Accessed 13 June 2022].